 The list of qualifying medical conditions was expanded from only epilepsy to include conditions such as:

 This is just a partial list.
 Also included under the new law is any chronic medical condition that is normally treated with an addictive prescription medication, or any terminal illness.
-If your ready to get your medical marijuana card, please follow the link below for more information and instructions.
+If your ready to get your medical marijuana card, please follow the link for more information and instructions.

 On a side note, pets with certain medical conditions can also benefit from the use of CBD oil.
 However, it’s unwise to give them products made for humans as their systems are much more sensitive to cannabinoids.
-And, even more importantly, never, ever give your pet products containing THC as it can make them seriously ill.

 MO CBD Laws: Hemp CBD Oil vs Marijuana CBD Oil